 This is very odd.
 Why do they care about this?
-As long as you continue your monthly orders it should be ok right?!
+As long as you are continuing your monthly orders it should be okay right?!

-Only to Earn a Little Extra of $500 Each Month, You Have to Reach the Gold Executive Level, and Only 1.09% of All Nu Skin Distributors Reach This Level.
+Just To Earn $500 Extra Per Month, You Have To Reach The Gold Executive Level And Only 1.09% Of All Nu Skin Distributors Reach This Level

-If they would skip the success stories on the meetings and only focus on real numbers, you easily realize that NO ONE would invest time and efforts into this business.
+If Nu Skin would skip all success stories on its meetings and only focus on “real” numbers, you would soon realize that NO ONE should invest time and effort into this business.

-They know this and are smart enough to invite the same two couples – an American couple and a Japanese couple – that have made incredible success with Nu Skin.
+Nu Skin knows this and is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple who have made an incredible success with Nu Skin.

-After trying to do the business myself, I really cannot understand how they did it, but I take my hat off for them and their success.
+After trying to do the business, I cannot understand HOW they did it??
+But I take my hat off for them and their successes.

 Nu Skin Pros & Cons

-- Nu Skin is a reputable company that has been around for quite a while, since it started back in 1984.
+- Nu Skin is a reputable company that has been around for quite a while after it started back in 1984.

 - They have a solid background and offer good quality products.
-Nu Skin’s products and the skin care niche is recession proof.
+Nu Skin’s products and the skincare niche are recession proof.

-- No matter fluctuations in the economy, there are always going to be a high demand of products that keep you looking young and healthy.
+- No matter fluctuations in the economy, there is always going to be a high demand for products that keep you looking young and healthy.

 Why don’t we start with this incident:

-One of the co-founders of Nu Skin, Nedra Roney, was deleted from the website in an attempt to hide that she is a co-founder because she has been involved in several lawsuits.
+One of the co-founders of Nu Skin, Nedra Roney, was deleted from the website in an attempt to hide she is a co-founder because she has been involved in several lawsuits.
 She also pleaded guilty to prescription-drug fraud in 1996 –

 This is only one of several outrageous stories with Nu Skin founders involved.